orhanobut/scripts/README.md

 <img src='https://github.com/orhanobut/buildreport/blob/master/art/screenshot.png'/>

 # Usage
-Add the following commands to your execute shell in post build
+Add the following commands to your execute shell in post build. build-report script uses assembleRelease in order to compare and fetch information about apk.
+If you want to use for debug build, you need to change build-report.sh.
+I recommend to use release versions

 ```shell
 $ mkdir app/build/report